NEMA connector: Nomenclature

-NEMA connectors are named following an alphanumeric code consisting of: (prefix L for locking) numerals – numerals (suffix R for receptacle, P for plug).There are two basic classifications of NEMA connectors: straight-blade and locking.
+NEMA connectors are named following an alphanumeric code consisting of: (optional L for locking) numerals – numerals (suffix R for receptacle or P for plug).There are two basic classifications of NEMA connectors: straight-blade and locking.
 The metal conductive blades are often informally called prongs (as in 3-prong plug).
 Numbers prefixed by 'L' are curved-blade, twist-locking connectors.
 Twist-locking types are used for heavy industrial and commercial equipment, where increased protection against accidental disconnection is required.

 The numerals preceding the hyphen encode the number of poles (current-carrying terminals) and wires connected to it, the voltage, and single- or three-phase power.
 A connector with ground terminal has more wires than poles: two-pole, three-wire; or four-pole, five-wire; etc. A non-grounded device may be two-pole, two-wire; three-pole, three-wire; etc.

 The numerals following the hyphen is the current rating of the device in amperes.
 This number is followed by the letter 'R' to indicate a receptacle (socket) or 'P' to indicate a plug (prongs).

 As an example, the 5-15R is the common 125 V two-pole, three-wire receptacle rated for 15 A. The L5-15R, while sharing the same electrical rating, is a locking design that is not physically compatible with the straight-blade 5-15 design.
 The 5-30R has the same two-pole, three-wire configuration and 125 V rating, but is rated for 30 A.

 Although there are several non-grounding device types in the NEMA standards, only three of them are in widespread use today.
 These are the two-pole 1-15, still in use in millions of buildings built before the 1960s, and the three-pole 10-30 and 10-50.